top of page

 Impact.

-• It was featured at the World Parkinson Congress in Portland in 2016 and helped shift public perception of the disease.
+The exhibition was showcased in Norway, at the European Parliament building in Brussels, in London, and in many cities in the United States.
+It was featured at the World Parkinson Congress in Portland in 2016 and helped shift public perception of the disease.
+The images played a crucial role in bringing the Dutch healthcare model “ParkinsonNet” to Norway.

 What the Follow-Up Project Envisions: